Have questions?

 Daily consultations, continue with standard antimicrobial treatment, treating the open corneal surface.

-Yes, PACK-CXL can be repeated.
-The PACK-CXL energy settings are the same as in classic CXL for keratoconus, and here, we know that a repeated treatment is possible without harming the eye.
-See here and here.
+There currently is too little data to give a clear answer.
+However, the PACK-CXL energy settings are the same as in classic CXL for keratoconus, and here, we know that a repeated treatment is possible without harming the eye.

 We currently recommend using PACK-CXL in early infection.
 In early infection, the cornea usually still is thick enough for CXL, even at the area of infection.